awolfe76/resume/README.md

 * Responsible for keeping the front-end and back-end in sync with each other by constantly monitoring the progress of the API development and making sure the front-end keeps pace with the implementation
 * Helped establish the use of GitHub issues and project boards to manage sprints
-* Implemented the U.S. Web Design System across all HMDA applications, tools, and sites o Customized Keycloak, the Filing Platforms authentication solution
+* Implemented the U.S. Web Design System across all HMDA applications, tools, and sites
+  * Customized Keycloak, the Filing Platforms authentication solution
 * Developed documentation for the public HMDA API
-* Helped implement the use of container technology, Docker and Docker Compose, on the HMDA team (and ultimately D&D) o Developed a solution using Docker volumes to greatly increase the speed of development using Docker Compose
+* Helped implement the use of container technology, Docker and Docker Compose, on the HMDA team (and ultimately D&D)
+  * Developed a solution using Docker volumes to greatly increase the speed of development using Docker Compose
-* Continue to push for a more Devops approach on the HMDA Operations team o Implemented continuous deployment for the HMDA development stack using Jenkins, Groovy pipelines, and GitHub
+* Continue to push for a more Devops approach on the HMDA Operations team
+  * Implemented continuous deployment for the HMDA development stack using Jenkins, Groovy pipelines, and GitHub
 * Acting as a mentor for junior developers
-* Worked directly with D&D staff to design, build, and deploy the Rural or Underserved Test
+* Worked directly with D&D staff to design, build, and deploy the [Rural or Underserved Test](https://www.consumerfinance.gov/rural-or-underserved-tool/)

 #### Web Designer/Developer